Chinese Medicine Sample Meals

 Free Range Organic Eggs

-Scrambled, poached, hard boiled – any way you cook them – eggs are nutritious.
-And delicious!
-Contrary to popular belief, eggs do not raise cholesterol, carbohydrates do.
+Scrambled, poached, hard boiled, really, any way you cook them, eggs are nutritious and delicious!
 Egg yolks are a rich source of vitamins, minerals, and essential fatty acids.

 Rice Cake & Raw Nut Butter

 Peanut butter is not recommended as it is high on the list of inflammatory foods.
 If you choose to use peanut butter, please use the kind made with just peanuts, no added oils or sugar.
 Avoid commercial peanut butter which often contains highly processed, inflammatory oils and sugar.

 Apple butter can be added for sweetness (the kind with just apples, no added sugar).